 Acne begins when glands at the base of hair follicles secrete too much sebum, an oily substance that lubricates the skin.
-Excess sebum, along with dead skin cells, can clog the follicles causing whiteheads or blackheads.
-If bacteria on the skin invade the clogged follicles, the follicle wall can rupture, resulting in redness and inflammation—that is, a red pimple.
+The problem is not the oil itself (which simply gives you oily skin), but rather that excess amounts, along with dead skin cells, can clog the follicles causing whiteheads or blackheads.
+If bacteria on the skin invade the clogged follicles, the follicle wall can rupture, resulting in redness and inflammation—that is, a pimple.

-Teens develop acne when a flood of hormones causes the oil glands to go wild.
-What triggers this cascade of events in adults is less clear, but besides genetics, hormonal changes remain a leading culprit.
-This explains why many women have acne flare-ups prior to their menstrual periods and during pregnancy.
-Some women experience acne for the first time, or a worsening of it, at menopause.
-Certain medical conditions may cause hormonal imbalances as well.
-Blemishes are also blamed on resistant bacteria, cosmetics and some medications; emotional stress, climate changes, too little rest and smoking may be other factors.
+Teens develop acne when a flood of androgen hormones causes the oil glands to go wild.
+Hormones play a role in acne development in adults, too, which explains why many women have acne flare-ups prior to their menstrual periods and during pregnancy.
+Some women experience acne for the first time, or a worsening of it, in the years leading up to menopause.
+Genetics, climate (both very dry and humid conditions), cosmetics and skin care products, certain medications, emotional stress, and lack of sleep may also contribute to acne.

 The literature is rife with inconsistencies about the role of diet in acne.
 Some research implicates carbohydrate-rich foods with a high glycemic index, such as white rice, white bread, and pretzels.
 These are quickly broken down into sugar in the blood and thus raise insulin levels, which may increase production of hormones implicated in acne.
 According to a review in the Journal of the Academy of Nutrition and Dietetics, frequent dairy consumption (milk in particular) may also be a culprit, while there is limited evidence that omega-3 fats may be protective.